-dress safety and congestion concerns.
+In December 2015, the Austin City Council approved an ordinance67 regulating TNCs within the city limits to address safety and congestion concerns.
 At the time, no state regulation of TNCs existed in Texas.
 While the ordinance was in effect, TNCs operating in Austin were required to have permits from the city, pay annual fees, limit driver hours, and use geo-fenced pickup and dropoff areas during special events.
 Most controversially, TNCs were required to complete both driving history checks and fingerprint background checks of prospective drivers.
-Fees could be calculated using one of three methods based on the TNC's choosing, and were capped at two percent of a TNC's annual gross revenue.
-70 In May 2016, Austin voters overwhelmingly defeated Proposition 1, a ballot measure backed by ridehailing operators Uber and Lyft that would have reinstated the city's less restrictive regulations.
+Fees could be calculated using one of three methods based on the TNC's choosing, and were capped at two percent of a TNC's annual gross revenue.68 In May 2016, Austin voters overwhelmingly defeated Proposition 1, a ballot measure backed by ridesharing operators Uber and Lyft that would have reinstated the city's less restrictive regulations.
 As a result of the vote, Uber and Lyft left the Austin market for approximately a year.
-However, ten small TNCs with approximately 9,000 drivers were operating in the city by December 2016.71 In May 2017, the Texas State Legislature passed HB 100, which nullified Austin's ordinance, along with those of 19 other Texas cities, and enacted a statewide regulatory framework for TNCs.
+However, ten small TNCs with approximately 9,000 drivers were operating in the city by December 2016.69 In May 2017, the Texas State Legislature passed HB 100, which nullified Austin's ordinance, along with those of 19 other Texas cities, and enacted a statewide regulatory framework for TNCs.
 Under the new state law, TNCs must have a permit from the Texas Department of Licensing and Regulation and pay an annual fee of \$5,000 to operate throughout the state.
 Companies are also required to perform annual background checks on drivers, but no longer have to fingerprint drivers.
-Uber and Lyft both returned to Austin in late May 2017.72
+Uber and Lyft both returned to Austin in late May 2017.70